wp-plugins/wp-payeezy-pay/readme.txt

 * State (dropdown)
 * Zip Code
 * Country (dropdown)
-* Email Address
+* Email Address (optional)
-* Phone Number
+* Phone Number (optional)
-* Comment
 * x_invoice_num (optional)
 * x_po_num (optional)
 * x_reference_3 (optional)
 * User Defined 1 (optional)
 * User Defined 2 (optional)
 * User Defined 3 (optional)
-* Amount
+* Amount (optionally recurring every month)
-* The choice to make payment again automatically on a recurring, monthly basis (optional).
+* "Pay Now" or "Donate Now" button

-Once a customer enters their information, they press the "Pay Now" button.
+Once a customer enters their information, they press the "Pay Now" or “Donate Now” button.
 They are then redirected to the secure Payeezy payment form hosted by First Data where they finish entering their information including credit card number, expiration date, and security code.
 The customer then clicks "Pay with your credit card" and the payment is made.
 Once the transaction is complete, the user is provided a receipt.
 They can then click a button and be redirected back to the original website.

 == Installation ==